shakedna1/wspc_rep/README.md

 WSPC package can be installed using one of the following options:

-1. Install WSPC via the command line using pip install:
+1. Using pip install (via the command line):
 ```buildoutcfg
 pip install wspc
 ```
-2. Install WSPC on conda enviroment:
+2. Using conda (on conda enviroment):
 ```buildoutcfg
 conda install -c zivukelsongroup wspc
 ```